stephendache/alatpay-donations/README.md

 **Q: Where can I change the default suggested donation amounts?**
 A: You can set the suggested amounts directly within the shortcode by using the `amounts` attribute, separating values with a comma (e.g., `amounts="1000,2000,5000"`).

+**Q: How do I allow donors to enter their own amount?**
+A: Use the keyword custom within the amounts attribute of the shortcode (e.g., amounts="1000, custom, 5000").
+The plugin will automatically render a user input field for that option.

 ## 📜 Changelog